Patrick Mendis: Philanthropic and global-giving activities

-Alumnus of the Harvard Kennedy School of Government, Mendis raised fund for a number of tsunami projects in Sri Lanka in working with the Embassy of Sri Lanka and the Harvard University Club of Washington, D.C.
-He has established a range of tsunami scholarships, a micro-loan program, and a peace prize in Sri Lanka in collaboration with the Calvert Foundation in Maryland, USA.
+Mendis raised funds for a number of tsunami projects in Sri Lanka, working with the Embassy of Sri Lanka and the Harvard University Club of Washington, D.C.
+He established a range of tsunami scholarships, a micro-loan program, and a peace prize in Sri Lanka in collaboration with the Calvert Foundation in Maryland.

-Proceeds from the sales of his previous two books — Human Side of Globalization and TRADE for PEACE — are donated to establish scholarships and a peace prize in Sri Lanka and a number of microloan projects through Kiva.org in more than thirty countries in Africa, Asia, and Latin America.
+Proceeds from the sales of his previous two books, Human Side of Globalization and TRADE for PEACE, are donated to establish scholarships and a peace prize in Sri Lanka and a number of microloan projects through Kiva.org in more than 30 countries in Africa, Asia, and Latin America.
 Through his book Commercial Providence, Mendis contributed additional funds for his philanthropic activities.
-In honor and memory of his late mentor and friend, Honorable Edward A. Burdick, the annual Edward Burdick Legislative Award was established at the University of Minnesota's Hubert Humphrey School of Public Affairs.
-During his 2013 China book tour on Peaceful War, Mendis announced at the Beijing Office of the University of Minnesota that he will donate the book proceeds after tax to the Humphrey School.
+In honor and memory of his late mentor and friend Edward A. Burdick, the annual Edward Burdick Legislative Award was established at the University of Minnesota's Hubert Humphrey School of Public Affairs.
+During his 2013 China book tour for Peaceful War, Mendis announced at the Beijing Office of the University of Minnesota that he will donate the book proceeds after tax to the Humphrey School.
 The University of Minnesota honored him with the Alumnus of Notable Achievements Award in 2013.